DevOps Architecture

 AI training-data depthChatGPT / Copilot perfectly understand Git operations

-In the AI-driven dev era, AI’s fluency in writing Git operations became the decider for selection.
+In the AI-driven dev era, AI’s fluency in writing Git operations became a major reason for selection.
 Perforce and ClearCase have thin training data, and AI agents can’t correctly handle commits or conflict resolution.
 That alone is reason enough to drop them from new selection.

 What to decide in version control